Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 It is a tool that can also assist us in remembering God and His goodness, as the Psalmists frequently do in the book of Psalms.
-The word "remember" is given almost 50 mentions in this book, and the word "sing" nearly 60.
+The word "remember" is given almost 50 mentions in this book, and the word "sing" is noted nearly 60 times.

 Psalm 119 is alphabetic, meaning each section is titled with a letter of the Hebrew Aleph-Bet, and each line of that section begins with that particular letter.
 I will end this section with the "zayin' section of this Psalm that pulls these concepts together nicely.
 Both God's remembering and ours are noted, as well as the use of the word "song."

 Remember the word to Your servant,

 Upon which You have caused me to hope.

 Yet I do not turn aside from Your law.

 I remembered Your judgments of old, O Lord,